Roll ToolingRoll Forming Lines | Systems | Roll Tooling

 - CNC profile machining – plus 0.015” extra material for re-cutting after heat treating

 - Flip over and CNC machine the other face and remaining profiling.
-Extra material for grinding to leave: +0.003” per face
+Extra material for grinding: +0.003” per face

 - Machine groove for rolls identification – always on the operator’s side.